CSR reporting principles

 Reporting standards and testing criteria

-We report according to the G4 guidelines at Core level and to the Transparency Benchmark criteria.
-The report contains standard disclosures according to the "GRI Sustainability Reporting Guidelines”.
+We report according to the G4 guidelines at Comprehensive application level.
+The report contains standard disclosures according to the ‘GRI Sustainability Reporting Guidelines’.
 The Construction and Real Estate sector supplement does not sufficiently reflect the nature of our business, which is why we do not apply this.
 However, we have taken note of the relevant points mentioned.

 Q-Park's policy is based on the EU SDS, ISO 26000 self-declaration, ICC Code, OECD Guidelines and UNGC Principles.
 For our energy consumption, our greenhouse gas emissions and our CO2 calculations we use the GHG Protocol.